alliesoldau/CampNYS/README.md

 # 🏕️ CampNYS 🏕️

+## 💻 Technologies and Skills 💻
-#### Utilized React, Ruby on Rails, PostgresQL, GoogleMaps API, React Date Picker, and EmailJS
+### React, Ruby on Rails, PostgresQL, GoogleMaps API, React Date Picker, and EmailJS
-#### Expanded knowledge on useContext, useEffect, ActiveRecord, async functions, date/time-zone manipulation, and styled components
+### <i>useContext, useEffect, ActiveRecord, async functions, date/time-zone manipulation, and styled components<i>

 CampNYS offers campers in upstate New York a better experience when finding campgrounds and managing their reservations.